A Lot or a Little?

 The lead characters work as executives in an advertising firm trying to come up with a winning ad campaign for Nike.
 Also talk of an ad campaign for Advil.

 Lead character smokes cigars throughout movie.
 In many scenes, he binge-drinks wine out of a bottle in his apartment.
 Cigarette smoking throughout.
 Martini drinking.
 Lead character finds pills belonging to co-worker in her apartment and believes she has taken an overdose in order to kill herself.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Mel Gibson shows us just what women want in his first-ever romantic comedy -- we want Mel Gibson.
-Gibson is sheer heaven in this movie, dancing to Frank Sinatra in his apartment, watching his daughter try on prom dresses, or just reacting to snippets of thoughts he hears from girls, women, and even female dogs as he walks down the street.
+Mel Gibson shows us just what women want in his first-ever romantic comedy.
+Whether he's dancing to Frank Sinatra in his apartment, watching his daughter try on prom dresses, or just reacting to snippets of thoughts he hears from girls, women, and even female dogs as he walks down the street, he's delightful.
 He has the physical grace of a leading man and the timing and unselfconsciousness of a comic.
-The script sags in places, but Gibson keeps the movie floating in the clouds.
+The script sags in places, and the sexist office scenes are terribly dated, but Gibson keeps the movie floating in the clouds.

 Did we miss something on diversity?